cereblanco/todayilearned/notes/aws/aws-s3.md

 #### 3. Using SDKs

-- If we want to use S3 in our *application/server* programatically, we can use *SDK*s.
+- If we want to use S3 in our *application*, we can use *SDK*s.
 Best option for *automating* pre-processing/post-processing of the objects in S3.
-Operative word is `automate`.
+Operative word is *automate*.

   - python -> [boto3](https://github.com/boto/boto3)
   - javascript -> [aws-sdk-js](https://github.com/aws/aws-sdk-js)

   **The use case for PresignedURLs**

   - If we want to allow third parties to have temporary access to an S3 object, the best option would be to use [Pre-signed URLs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-presigned-urls.html).
-With presigned URLs, client applications can directly talk to S3 instead of talking to our media service and our media service proxy-ing the requests to S3.
+With presigned URLs, clients can directly talk to S3 instead of talking to our media service and our media service relaying the requests to S3.

   - For instance, in our illustration below, all requests from the client pass through our media service, and our media service talks to S3 on client's behalf.
-Obviously, this introduces unnecessary load and cost on or media service; imagine all the files that will pass through it, and the bandwidth and resources it must keep to support upload and downloads.
+Obviously, this flow introduces unnecessary load and cost on or media service; imagine all the files that will pass through it, and the bandwidth and resources the media service must sustain to support upload and download operations.

     ![Pre-signed URLs](media-service-as-proxy.png)

   - Presigned URLs, resolve this issue.
-Our media service just generates a presigned URL, gives them to client, then client directly upload or download S3.
+As illustrated below, the client requests for upload URL, the media service responds with a presigned upload url, then the client can use this presigned url to upload a file on S3.
+Similar process for downloading file.

     ![Pre-signed URLs](presigned-urls-flow.png)

   - We can use **SDKs** or **AWS CLI** to generate presigned-urls.

+  - Here's a snippet using `boto3`

+    ```python
+    # Generate presigned url in our media service
+    def generate_presigned_url():
+        client = boto3.client(
+            "s3",
+            # aws_access_key_id=AWS_ACCESS_KEY_ID,
+            # aws_secret_access_key=AWS_SECRET_ACCESS_KEY,
+            'us-east-1',
+        )
+        url = client.generate_presigned_url(
+            ClientMethod="put_object",
+            Params={
+                "Bucket": AWS_S3_BUCKET,
+                "Key": "mountain.png",
+                "ContentDisposition": "attachment;filename=new_filename_here.png",
+                "ContentType": "image/png",
+            },
+            ExpiresIn="3600", # 1 hour
+            HttpMethod="put",
+        )
+        return url
+    ```

+    ``` python
+    # Use the presigned url in our client app
+    with open('mountain.png', 'rb') as f:
+        result = requests.put(url, data=f)
+        print(result, result.content)
+    ```